Neck Fetish

 The neck in erogenous-zone research

 Where the neck does appear in the empirical literature is in studies of erogenous sensitivity.
-Turnbull and colleagues (2014), surveying roughly 800 people on the erogenous intensity of 41 body parts, reliably identified the neck and nape among the extra-genital regions rated as strongly arousing: a finding consistent with the neck's classification as a sensitive erogenous zone on Wikipedia.
+In Turnbull and colleagues (2014), 793 participants rated 41 body areas from 0 (no erotic charge) to 10 (highest); the nape of the neck landed among the most highly rated extra-genital regions, behind only the genitals and the mouth/lips and alongside the nipples and inner thighs.
+The ranking held across gender, sexual orientation, and nationality.
+Notably, the study failed to support the popular "somatosensory cortex" theory that erogenous zones map onto adjacent regions of the brain's touch map, so the neck's erotic pull is not simply a matter of cortical geography.
+The finding is consistent with the neck's classification as a sensitive erogenous zone on Wikipedia.
 That work studies general sensitivity rather than fetishism specifically, but it grounds why the neck is so commonly eroticised.

 In practice